JCCDex/jcc_document/src/jcc_cloud/explorer/tx.md

   value: string; // fee quantity
 }

+interface ISigners { // the signers info of this transaction if it is a multi-sign transaction
+  SignerQuorum: number;
+  Signers: {
+    Account: string;
+    SignerWeight: number;
+    setstats: number;
+    signflag: number;
+  }[];
+}

 export interface IHistoryOrder {
   type: string; // order type
   time: number; // the creation time of the order